Skip to main navigation Skip to main content

 Heritage Land uses are much broader and range from nature preserves to wildlife management areas to county parks to environmental education centers.

-Check out our Locations link for info on specific hiking trails and paddling spots near you!
+Check out our Locations page for info on specific hiking trails and paddling spots near you!

 Kentucky Energy and Environment Cabinet